andersmurphy/andersmurphy-blog/resources/posts/2019-01-06-clojure-sending-emails-with-sendgrid.md

-Title: Clojure: sending emails with SendGrid
+3Title: Clojure: sending emails with SendGrid

 Your business needs you to generate an automated email report containing data from your app.
 In this example we will use the [SendGrid](https://sendgrid.com) web API to email a `.csv` file.